DrCytometer/AutoSpectral/README.md

   The Hotspot(TM) matrix will be calculated and plotted as per the [preprint](https://www.biorxiv.org/content/10.1101/2025.04.17.649396v2.full.pdf) by Peter Mage et al.
-- Version 0.9.0: Changes to `get.spectral.variants`, including fixing of
+- Version 0.9.0:
-  previously user-modifiable parameters, low-level denoising of spectra and a bug patch for situations with beads using internal negatives.
+  - Changes to `get.spectral.variants`, including fixing of previously user-modifiable parameters, low-level denoising of spectra and a bug patch for situations with beads using internal negatives.
-  More checks in `check.control.file`.
+  - More checks in `check.control.file`.
+  - New parallel backend.
+  - Faster AutoSpectral unmixing in base R.
+  - Adjustments to reduce any discontinuities produced during unmixing.
+  - See also updates in `AutoSpectralRcpp`, including a large speed up and general improvement to the Poisson IRLS unmixing.
+  - Patch to `reload.flow.control` bug affecting ID7000 samples.
+  - Changes to `solve` in `unmix.ols` and `unmix.wls` as suggested by SamGG.